 Historical repeat option exclusion

-All VCU School of Engineering course subjects are exempt from the historical repeat option; students taking CLSE, CMSC, EGMN, EGRB, EGRE or ENGR courses will not be allowed to file the historical repeat option in the case of a D or F in those courses.
+All VCU College of Engineering course subjects are exempt from the historical repeat option; students taking CLSE, CMSC, EGMN, EGRB, EGRE or ENGR courses will not be allowed to file the historical repeat option in the case of a D or F in those courses.

 Students in the majors of biomedical, computer, electrical and mechanical engineering must complete a minimum of 130 credit hours to be eligible for the bachelor’s degree.